mediacowboy/servers/README.md

 # Home Servers
-I run six different server's
+I run six different server's.
+The specs of each server are listed below and a the services ran on each server can be found within the corresponding folder.
+Most the services are ran as docker containers and my docker compose files are included in the server folder.

 * Leela
   * Intel NUC 10 BXNUC10i3FNHN1